j23414/mango-user-guide/quickstart.md

 The **Graph Canvas** (right center) area responds to mouse and keyboard events. **Left click and drag** across the graph.
 This will rotate the graph visualization.

-Use the **Roller Ball** on your mouse (or two finger swipe on a trackpad) to zoom in and out of the graph.
+Use the **Roller Ball** on your mouse (or two finger swipe up or down on a trackpad or touch screen) to zoom in and out of the graph.

 Making sure one of the graphs is selected (the tab label will be bolded) use the **arrow keys** on your keyboard to move the graph left, right, up and down.